 The notice call shall include the meeting's agenda.
 Without prejudice to the abovementioned, the Committee may also discuss and approve matters not included in the cited agenda.
 In any event, the Chairperson of the Committee will rely on the Secretary to forward and make available any necessary information and documentation to the other of the members of the Committee with sufficient lead time so that they can be analysed prior to a meeting (Article 6 of the Audit Committee Bylaws and Regulations).
 Committee meetings will be held at the place stated in the call, except for the case described in the following section.
 Exceptionally, Committee meetings may be held via telephone conference, video conference or by any other means of non-face-to-face communication, as long as the identity and participation of the attendee is duly ensured and that all members of the Committee are a party to such communication.
 In this case, the meeting will constitute a quorum and be open at the place where the Chairperson is located (Article 7 of the Audit Committee Bylaws and Regulations).
 The Committee shall be duly convened when half of the members attend the meeting in person or by proxy.
 The Committee Chairman and Secretary shall be those individuals appointed for such positions.
-In case of absence or inability, the Chairman shall be replaced by the member of the Committee with more seniority, or the most senior Committee of less age.
+In case of absence or inability, the Chairman shall be replaced by the member of the Committee with more seniority, or the most senior Committee member in case of several members holding the same seniority.
+In case of absence or inability, the Secretary shall be replaced by the member of the Committee of less age.
 Furthermore, the Committee may hold a meeting without a prior call when all the members are present, or duly represented, and when they unanimously agree to hold the meeting.
 (Article 8 of the Audit Committee Regulations).
-The Audit Committee regulations and when they unanimously agree to hold the meeting in person or by proxy.
-The Secretary shall be doted by majority vote of the Directors attending the meeting in person or by proxy.
-The Secretary shall be call the end of the meeting or in the following one, shall be signed by the Chairman and the Secretary shall be calleded by majority vote of th a) Prior to being submitted before the Board of Directors for their preparation, the examination of the individual and consolidated Financial Statements and the Directors Reports of CAF, S.A. and the CAF Group, respectively, corresponding to the 2017 fiscal year.
-The Directors Report includes the Statement of Non-Financial Information, which contains information on non-financial indicators relating to environmental activity, social issues, Human Resources, Respect for Human Rights and the Fight against Corruption and Bribery, which are explained in greater detail under the Corporate Responsibility Report, b) The review of the individual and consolidated quarterly and half-yearly financial statements, prior to being submitted before the Board of Directors for approval, c) The Review of any other information so that it may be announced to the market or submitted to the supervisory bodies during this fiscal year. d) Analysis for the one-year renewal of the Short-Term Commercial Paper Issuance Programme (Euro-Commercial Paper Programme) -ECP), launched in December 2017, proposed before the Board of Directors for its approval, e) Continued monitoring, by the Head of Internal Audit and the Financial Department, of the proper functioning of the internal control systems, including the ICFR, while identifying any deficiencies in its performance, in the case of there being any.
+The Audit Committee's decisions shall be adopted by majority vote of the Directors attending the meeting in person or by proxy.
+The Secretary shall record the minutes of each meeting which, once approved either at the end o

-The main actions carried out by the Committee during the fiscal year 2018 were as follows: (i) Activities concerning financial and non-financial information and the associated internal control mechanisms:
+The main actions carried out by the Committee during the fiscal year 2019 were as follows: